aliceminotto/lab_journal/lab_journal.md

 * going trough make documentation, the advantage is that it will create the output if and just if the prerequisites have changed after its last creation

+#####9/10/2015

+* finished make tutorial:

+ > Automated build tools such as Make can help us in a number of ways.
+They help us to automate repetitive commands and, so, save us time and reduce the risk of us making errors we might make if running these commands manually.
+ They can also save time by ensuring that automatically-generated artefacts (such as data files or plots) are only recreated when the files that were used to create these have changed in some way.
+ Through their notion of targets, dependencies and actions they serve as a form of documentation, recording dependencies between code, scripts, tools, configurations, raw data, derived data, plots and papers.

+ if i need it the link is: **http://swcarpentry.github.io/make-novice/**

 ####_work in progress/to do list_

 * create a makefile that takes the data and create the plots